Europe must have strategic autonomy (Michel Barnier)

 (BRUSSELS2) Event at the European Commission today.
 For its last meeting, before the summer break, Commissioners Tajani (Industry), Barnier (Internal Market) led by President Barroso present a communication on a subject which is not used to much debate, in the upper floors of the Berlaymont (where sit the commissioners).
 We met Michel Barnier shortly before.
 Here in a few sentences, how we can not summarize this text, but situate its importance (a paper published in Ouest-France this morning).

-• Today you are presenting a communication on the defense industry, why is this important?
+• Today you are presenting a paper on the defense industry, why is this important?

 Europe is not just a big supermarket.
 It must be a human and social community, living together.
 And it must be a political power.
 Europe's political power must be built.
 And it goes through foreign policy and defense policy in particular.